kulichkoff/hasha/README.md

 ## Contribute

 Unfortunately, `hasha` is not ready for community contribution now.
-You can make a feature erqurest or bug report on "Issues" page.
+You can make a feature request or bug report on "Issues" page.